Keto Pumpkin Cheesecake

 I don’t use a water bath, and I still get a smooth, gorgeous cheesecake that doesn’t crack.
 The secret is my specific bake time and temperature technique, the same one I use for my New York–style keto cheesecake.
 A quick burst of heat sets the top, then a slow, steady bake gives you that creamy, custard-like center.
 No soggy crust, no aluminum foil gymnastics, no worrying about steam.
 Just a beautiful cheesecake that slices cleanly every time.

-And because it’s keto, we’re keeping the carbs low without sacrificing flavor.
-Each slice has about 5 net carbs, but it tastes like the indulgent, full-sugar version you’d get at a bakery.
+And because we’re keeping the carbs low, this tastes like the indulgent, full-sugar version you’d get at a bakery.
+Each slice has about 5 net carbs, but it feels like a splurge.
 It’s the kind of dessert you can confidently bring to Thanksgiving dinner knowing no one will guess it’s low carb… and that you’ll probably leave with an empty plate.
-If you’ve been wanting a fall dessert that feels special, festive, and still fits your macros, this keto pumpkin cheesecake is it.
+If you’ve been wanting a fall dessert that feels special, festive, and still fits your macros, this pumpkin cheesecake is it.

 Keto Graham Cracker Style Crust Ingredients